Perpaterb/minesweeper/README.md

 Default 10

-Enter an Integer after file path. e.g “./run_minesweeper.sh 15"
+Enter an integer after ruby file path. e.g “play.rb 15"

 This command will run Minesweeper with 15 mines